IgniteUI/help-topics/topics/02_Controls/igScheduler/00_igScheduler_Overview.md

         <tr>
 			<td>Resource</td>
 			<td>
-            Used to obtain the resource associate with the current activity.
+            Used to obtain the resource associated with the current activity.
 Color scheme is used to highlight the activities associated with this resource.
 			</td>
 		</tr>
         <tr>